DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 The wallet should now load.
 Go to `Tools>Load Transaction>From QR code` Scan the QR code on your phone.

 This should bring up the same Transaction Window that you had on your main OS.
+If you get an error, check that the Electrum version is the same in Tails as on your main computer.

 Start by first clicking “Sign”.
 That should Sign the transaction.
 Then click the QR-code:

 ![Electrum 32](images/40_electrum_32.png)

-Take a photo of it with your phone.
+Take a photo of the QR-code with your phone.

 You can now close Electrum and Tails (we won’t be using it anymore).
+Remove the Tails USB from the computer to delete all information.

 Go back to your main computer and open your multi-sig wallet in Electrum.
 Go to `Tools>Load Transaction>From QR code` and scan the last QR-code.
-You might have to start Zbar for the camera to work (might be slow to start, so try 2-3 times).
+You might have to start Zbar and select a camera for the camera to work (and it might be slow to start, so try 2-3 times).

 *Note*, if you are using another way to scan the QR-codes.
 Scan the QR-code outside of Electrum.
 In Electrum, go to `Tools>Load Transaction` and paste the text.

 That should bring up the transaction window.

 Connect one of your hardware wallets and click sign.
-Follow the instructions on your Hardware Wallet (and control the address)tp sign the transaction.
+Follow the instructions on your Hardware Wallet, control the address and the amount, and sign the transaction.

-If the Hardware Wallet you are using is key 3/3, you’ll probably get a message like this:
+If you are using Hardware Wallet B to sign, you’ll probably get a message like this:

 ![Warning](images/40_warning.png)

-Select `No` and wait for Electrum to detect your last Hardware Wallet.
-Once detected, click `Sign` and follow the instructions on your hardware wallet (this process can be rather slow).
+Select `No` and wait for Electrum to detect Hardware Wallet B. Once detected, click `Sign` and follow the instructions on your Hardware Wallet (this process can be rather slow).
 Once signed, wait for Electrum to calculate everything.

 Once calculated, click `Broadcast`: